The Early Music Shop

-The Early Music Shop is an early music store specialising in the sale and distribution of reproduction medieval, renaissance and baroque musical instruments, as well as associated sheet music and accessories, with two showrooms situated in Saltaire and at Snape Maltings, United Kingdom.
+The Early Music Shop is an early music store specialising in the sale and distribution of reproduction Renaissance and medieval musical instruments, with two showrooms situated in Saltaire and Snape Maltings, United Kingdom.
 It was founded by Richard Wood in 1968 and has become the largest supplier of early musical instruments worldwide.

 History

 J Wood & Sons Ltd.

-The Early Music Shop is the trading name of J Wood & Sons Ltd., a family firm that was incorporated in 1850 by Joseph Wood, with its original business name of 'J Wood Music'.
-In 1877, the business expanded and moved to Bradford, where it became J Wood & Sons Ltd. Almost 100 years later during the revival of early music, J Wood & Sons Ltd. received some unusual historical instruments as part of an education order.
+The Early Music Shop is the trading name of J Wood & Sons Ltd., a family firm that was incorporated in 1850 by Joseph Wood, with its original business name 'J Wood Music'.
+In 1877, the business expanded and moved to Bradford, where it became J Wood & Sons Ltd. Almost 100 years later, during the revival of early music, J Wood & Sons Ltd. received some unusual historical instruments as part of an education order.
 Intrigued, Richard Wood, the founder's great-great-grandson, researched these instruments by attending a music fair in Frankfurt – the Musikmesse Frankfurt – during which he met Otto Steinkopf, a pioneer in the reconstruction of early instruments, at a Moeck stand, and speculatively bought a collection of recorders, crumhorns and string instruments.
 Local enthusiasts immediately took to the new stock, which quickly sold out, and subsequently J Wood & Sons Ltd. formed a separate department within their business specialising in early music.
 This was henceforth known as 'The Early Music Shop', and is now considered to be the "centre of the early music universe".

 Revival of the Early Music Movement

 Interest in early music and historical instruments increased following David Munrow's success, particularly in the music he produced for the TV series The Six Wives of Henry VIII in 1971.
-Munrow's score for this series featured authentic music using only historical instruments, thus generating much enthusiasm for early musical instruments and music from the renaissance period across audiences worldwide.
-Munrow himself was a loyal and enthusiastic customer of J Wood & Sons Ltd., having fiercely encouraged Richard Wood to start up a business specialising in these historical instruments, and even helped devise the name of "The Early Music Shop".
+Munrow's score for this series featured authentic music performed using only historical instruments, thus generating much enthusiasm for early musical instruments and music from the renaissance period across audiences worldwide.
+Munrow himself was a loyal and enthusiastic customer of J Wood & Sons Ltd., having enthusiastically encouraged Richard Wood to start up a business specialising in these historical instruments, and even helped devise the name of "The Early Music Shop".

 Consequentially, demand for renaissance instruments increased, and so The Early Music Shop began trading with other businesses in the same field, such as Moeck and Mollenhauer, and began holding an exhibition in London for all makers and publishers involved in early music in order to generate publicity.
-As a result, the business continued to grow, and moved to Manningham Lane in Bradford in 1987 as part of Woods Music Shop, where it continued to produce historical instruments and kits in its workshops until 1999.
+As a result, the business continued to grow, and moved to Manningham Lane in Bradford in 1987 as part of Wood's Music Shop, where it continued to produce historical instruments and kits in its workshops until 1999.